“Do you have any questions for me” is one of the top interview questions employers ask.

 During the Coronavirus pandemic, also ask questions related to how the employer is managing the situation, keeping employees safe while continuing to operate successfully.

-Ask the Hiring Manager These Questions
+Questions to Ask the Hiring Manager

 If the person who is interviewing you is the hiring manager, ask these questions to learn more about this part of the organization, how he organization works together, and this person’s management style: